mlexchange/mlex_pyMSDtorch/README.md

 # pyMSDtorch
 An image segmentation algorithm that implements Mixed-scale Dense Networks (MSDNets) using [pyMSDtorch](https://pymsdtorch.readthedocs.io/en/latest/).
+Currently not supporting M1 Mac.

 ## Getting started
 To get started, you will need: